 What are the new demographics?
 Countries other than North America or Europe might well have a younger population.
 How is the internet accessed there and by whom?
 Is it reliable?

 Knowledge about effective marketing techniques in your host country can make or break your chances for success.

 Be Inspired by the Locals

 Let me close by saying that I am continually inspired by the natives of Cuenca, Ecuador (Cuencanos) and their entrepreneurial spirit.

 There are jugglers on some street corners performing at red lights, vendors of brooms and mops that walk some districts, and there are “brigades” of recyclers that are out early on garbage collections days collecting plastic and cardboard for resell.

-There are many part-time barbeque chefs cooking bananas or skewers of chicken and beef to passersby.
+There are many part-time BBQ chefs cooking bananas or skewers of chicken and beef to passersby.
 Others offer services ranging from gardening, driving, being a maid or offering Spanish classes.

-One neighbor of mine has a three-item menu which includes hamburger, chorizo or a hot dog.
+One neighbor of mine has a three-item menu that includes hamburgers, chorizo or a hot dog.
 They open a walk-up serving window in their yard fence at 4 p.m. and serve a steady stream of clients until about 11.
 Also within a block of my home, there is a seamstress, fruit and vegetable vendor, internet café, home bakery, and an ice cream shop.

-Being around such creative endeavors and activity every day does wonders for one’s own sense of innovation and self-inventory.
+Being around such creative endeavors and activities every day does wonder for one’s own sense of innovation and self-inventory.